Main

 Not enough for ya?
 OK, ladies.
 Let's see whatcha think of Mr. Perfect, now:

-Last night, Tim and I had whores' ovaries at one of our favorite happy hour spots.
+Last night, Tim and I had some bites at one of our favorite spots.
 He ordered lobster and because he's so perfect, offered some to me, even though he knows I won't eat it.
 (Although I gave up keeping kosher long ago, I still can't do the lobster thing - I just don't see the appeal of having my dinner stare at me while I dismember it.)
 Usually, that's the end of the interaction, but for some reason, last night he queried further.

 "So, what exactly is gefilte fish?"
 He asked.
 We've been together nearly 20 years, have gone to almost that number of Passover Sedars, and now he's asking?
 I explained it's fish ground with eggs and flour or matzoh, molded into oblong shapes, usually served in a jellied broth.
 (At least the way my family buys 'em.)